pyepics/pyepics/doc/pv.rst

    :type callback: ``None`` or a valid python function
    :param callback_data: extra data to pass on to a user-supplied callback function.

+The `wait` and `callback` arguments, as well as the :attr:`put_complete` attribute give a few options  for ensuring that a :meth:`put` has completed, or being notified when it has completed.
+See :ref:`pv-putwait-label` for more details.

 ..  _pv-get-ctrlvars-label: